 If my teachers had used an approach like hers—lightening up the presentation without sacrificing accuracy or perspective—I might've found myself enchanted by school rather than bored to death by it.

 Stephen Denning, The Springboard

 The most accessible book on Knowledge Management that I've come across.

 When I read, I mark standout passages with Post-it flags; some books end up with none, many with one, a few a couple.
 This book ended up looking like a Post-it flag advertisement.
-In fact, there are so many passages I want to jot down for later review that I'm going to add them to a separate page so as not to overwhelm this page of this year's reviews.
+In fact, there are so many passages I want to jot down for later review that I'm going to add them to an extended review page > so as not to overwhelm this page of this year's reviews.

 Finding the source of light and creativity inside organizations means looking outside the existing structure.

 The cover of this book does a disservice to the richness of its content.

 Butterworth Heinemann, Boston, 2001

 I haven't yet read this book, but did read a review of it by Andrew O'Hehir on Salon.com⩘ , and this passage caught my eye.

 Nature does not function precisely like clockwork, a tapestry, a cathedral, a pyramid, an airplane, or an international bank; metaphors are drawn from the world of human invention and knowledge, whereas nature is far larger than either of those things and has hardly begun to be understood.… Species disperse and invade, come and go, evolve and go extinct.
 Any organism can be an invader somewhere.
 Every ecosystem—or whatever one calls it can be invaded by something.
 This is true even in the absence of humankind.
 An ecosystem is stable over time not because the list of species remains forever the same, but because it varies—not in spite of disturbance, but because of it.